My bread's too dense - here's how to lighten it

 Just as under kneading bread dough has it’s issues, so does over kneading.
 By hand it is pretty much impossible to over knead bread dough, but using a mixer this can happen easily.

-Over kneading dough will cause the gluten to tear and lose the desired structure of the bread crumb.
-This is bad news if we are trying to avoid dense bread as over kneaded bread does not retain gas well either.
-It’s sometimes a hard balancing act to get the right amount of kneading!
+Over kneading dough will cause the gluten to tear and lose the desired strength in the bread crumb.
+This is bad news if we are trying to avoid dense bread as over kneaded bread does not retain gas well.
+Crust quality will diminish if the dough is kneaded too much.

 There is also the window pane test.